cogeotiff/rio-tiler/docs/v2_migration.md

 To ease the transition we added a `rio_tiler.reader.tile` function.

-Note: The new `rio_tiler.reader.part` function enables to perform non-squared data cropping of different.
+Note: The new `rio_tiler.reader.part` function enables to perform non-squared data cropping by passing output width and height (instead of just tilesize).

 ```python
 # v1